tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 *Design Details of EVPN and VXLAN*

-In Contrail Release 1.03 and later, EVPN is enabled by default.
+In Release 1.03 and later, EVPN is enabled by default.
 The supported forwarding modes include:

 - Fallback bridging—IPv4 traffic lookup is performed using the IP FIB.
 All non-IPv4 traffic is directed to a MAC FIB.